Introduction

 The purpose of this policy is to:

-• Support the service vision, principles and mandatory requirements of the OPS Service Directive and OPS Common Service Standards, which are intended to guide ministries in their efforts to meet or exceed customer needs and expectations.
+• Support the service vision, principles and mandatory requirements of the OPS Service Directive and OPS Common Service Standards, which are intended to guide ministries in their efforts to meet or exceed the needs and expectations of their customers or service users.

 Application and scope